KhaosResearch/mlops-infra/README.md

 ### Create and run a deployment

-- Create a deployment for the testing flow using the K8s infrastructure (should be similar to the one in guthub `test_flow_deployment.yaml`)
+- Create a deployment for the testing flow using the K8s infrastructure (should be similar to the one in github `test_flow_deployment.yaml`).
+To let prefect uploading deployment files to the storage block (MinIO), environment variable `FSSPEC_S3_ENDPOINT_URL` has to be set.

+  `cd prefect/test-flow`

+  `export FSSPEC_S3_ENDPOINT_URL=http://<S3-IP>:<S3-PORT>`

-  `prefect deployment build -n test-flow-deployment-k8s -p k8s-pool -ib kubernetes-job/k8s-infra -sb s3/khaos-minio  -o test_flow_deployment.yaml test_flow.py:my_flow`
+  `prefect deployment build -n test-flow-deployment-k8s -p k8s-pool -ib kubernetes-job/k8s-infra -sb s3/khaos-minio -o test_flow_deployment.yaml test_flow.py:flow`

   `prefect deployment apply test_flow_deployment.yaml`